masoudmodabber/commons-protocol/docs/domain.md

 # Cross Commons Exchange

-A Cross Commons Exchange is an exchange involving Participants or resources from different Commons.
+A Cross Commons Exchange is a voluntary exchange between Participants belonging to different Home Commons.

+Cross Commons Exchanges require an active Reciprocity Agreement between the participating Commons.

+Each Commons remains responsible only for its own Participants.

-Each Commons maintains its own Ledger and Commons Balances.
+Neither Commons shares its Ledger or transfers ownership of its Commons Balances.

-A Cross Commons Exchange must eventually be recognised by both Commons without requiring a central bank or central Ledger.

-The two Commons should independently confirm the same Exchange.

-The earlier philosophical model proposes dual confirmation through temporary rotating delegates, but the detailed protocol is not yet defined.
+Instead, each Commons independently recognises the exchange according to the terms of the Reciprocity Agreement.

+A Reciprocity Agreement may define:

+* Which Participants may be guaranteed.
+* Maximum outstanding obligations.
+* Dispute procedures.
+* Recognition rules.
+* Temporary suspension of guarantees.
+* Settlement of outstanding obligations between the Commons.

+Cross Commons Exchanges do not require:

+* A global Ledger.
+* A central bank.
+* A universal balance.
+* A central authority.

+Future protocol versions will define the detailed mechanics of Reciprocity Agreements.

-Cross Commons Exchange is outside the first application MVP.
+Cross Commons Exchange remains outside the first application MVP.

 # Commons Interoperability

-Commons Interoperability means independent Commons can cooperate through shared protocol rules while retaining local autonomy.
+Commons Interoperability allows independent Commons to cooperate while remaining politically and economically autonomous.

+Interoperability is based on shared protocol rules rather than shared authority.

+Commons remain free to decide:

+* Whether to establish Reciprocity Agreements.
+* Which Commons to cooperate with.
+* Their own governance.
+* Their own membership rules.
+* Their own local economy.

 Interoperability should not require:

 * A central marketplace.
 * A central bank.
 * A central administrator.
-* A single global Ledger.
+* A global Ledger.
-* Uniform local governance.
+* Uniform governance.
-* Uniform local prices.
+* Uniform prices.

-The Commons Protocol should define the minimum shared rules required for Commons to recognise one another and exchange information safely.
+The protocol should define the minimum shared rules necessary for Commons to:

-Those rules remain a future area of design.
+* Recognise one another.
+* Establish Reciprocity Agreements.
+* Verify exchanges.
+* Resolve inter Commons disputes.
+* Maintain secure communication.

+Everything else remains under local control.

 # Governance